jadecobra/python_tdd_exercises/source/setup/setup_my_ide.rst

 *********************************************************************************

-I split my screen in the following ways depending on the use case, try different layouts to see what works best for you.
+I split my screen depending on the use case, try different layouts to see what works best.

 ----